fls-bioinformatics-core/auto_process_ngs/docs/source/icell8.rst

 The ``process_icell8.py`` utility script performs initial filtering and QC according to the protocol described below.
-The utility also splits the read pairs into FASTQs by both barcode and by sample.
+The utility also splits the read pairs into Fastqs by both barcode and by sample.

-In addition to the FASTQS produced from the  :ref:`icell8_fastq_generation` step, the processing also requires an input :ref:`icell8_well_list_file`.
+In addition to the FastqS produced from the  :ref:`icell8_fastq_generation` step, the processing also requires an input :ref:`icell8_well_list_file`.
 This lists the valid ICELL8 barcodes and maps those barcodes to their parent sample.